2019 - 2020 Departure Dates and Costs

 The lush and misty cloud forest is perhaps the most fragile and threatened type of rainforest.
 This forest starts at 11,000 feet, and continues down to about 5,000 feet of elevation, covering the eastern slopes of the Andes, before yielding to the vast lowland forest of the Amazon.
 This is a kingdom of moss, lichens, ferns, and orchids.
 Early excursion to a nearby platform and blind strategically located to see a "lek" where the brightly red-colored Cock-of-the Rock displays daily for the females.

-There are almost 500 bird species recorded in the vicinity of Manu Lodge.
-Some of these species have traditional nests right next to Manu Lodge.
-These "neighbour" species include: Black-tailed Tityra, Yellow- rumped Cacique, Golden-bellied Euphonia, Palm Tanager, Silver-beaked Tanager, and Masked-crimson Tanager.
+Look for Black-tailed Tityra, Yellow- rumped Cacique, Golden-bellied Euphonia, Palm Tanager, Silver-beaked Tanager, and Masked-crimson Tanager.
 The immediate vicinity of the Juarez lake offers you easy and superb sightseeing of: Striated Heron, Wattled Jacana, Yellow-billed Tern, the bizarre Hoatzin, White-winged Swallows, Black-capped Donacobius, and Red-capped Cardinal.
 Other frequent visitors of the Manu Lodge are: Great Egret, Green Ibis, Osprey, and Black-collared Hawk.
-All of them can be easily seen from the lake banks or from our comfortable catamaran.

-At 06:00 o’clock we start our three-hour river journey back to the confluence of the Manu and the Upper Madre de Dios.
-This journey is our last chance to spot a Capybara, the world's largest rodent, or a Tapir, a relative of horses and the rainforest's largest mammal.
+After breakfast, an early morning river journey is our last chance to spot a Capybara, the world's largest rodent, or a Tapir, a relative of horses and the rainforest's largest mammal.
 After about three hours we will reach Boca Manu for a brief stop and to refuel our boat.
 From Boca Manu we will explore the lower portion of the Madre de Dios River where we may have a chance to see large Red-and-Green Macaws perched on the trees or making short and long flights to the rain forest canopy.

 Breakfast and a morning departure by road to Puno through Highland villages to Lake Titicaca.
 Cultural stops enroute such as the historic colonial town of Andahuayillas, and the unusual mud brick walls at the Inca site of Raqchi.
 It will take the whole day to reach Puno and the shores of Lake Titicaca.
 Overnight at Posada del Inca Lake Titicaca.